Christina Gerhardt

 Bio/CV:

-She has also held visiting positions at Princeton University, Columbia University, Harvard University, the Free University and at the University of California at Berkeley, where she taught previously.
+Professor Gerhardt has been awarded fellowships by the Fulbright Commission, the DAAD (German Academic Exchange Service) and the National Endowment for the Humanities.
+She has also held visiting positions at Harvard University, Columbia University, the Free University Berlin and at the University of California at Berkeley, where she taught previously.